 Statistics Netherlands announces that in August 2016 owner-occupied houses were 6% more expensive than in the same month a year earlier.
 This is the largest increase in 14 years .
 Residential property prices have risen since June 2013.

 Round table conversation with the Dutch Lower House about the labour income ratio and wage development

 At the invitation of the Standing Committee for Social Affairs and Employment, DNB takes part in a round table session about the labour income ratio and wage development.
 The session followed on DNB's bulletin of 28 April 2016 , which proposed an alternative definition of the labour income ratio.

 12 September 2016 - Payments

 Euroclear linked up to T2S

 Euroclear is linked up to TARGET2-Securities (T2S).
 Euroclear is a group of central securities depositories, operating in the Netherlands, France, Belgium and other countries.
 T2S is the integrated securities platform of the Eurosystem, on which all transactions – both domestic and cross-border – are settled in central bank money.
-T2S marks an initial step towards the capital market union as envisaged by the European Commission
+T2S marks an initial step towards the capital market union as envisaged by the European Commission for 2019.

 03 September 2016 - Supervision

 The European Commission publishes the Delegated Regulation on minimum required own funds and eligible liabilities (MREL).
 It prescribes the methodology for determining the loss absorbing capacity of banks.
 This is an important step for determining the minimum requirements for the bail-inable debt.

 Defined Contribution Scheme (Improvements) Act takes effect